Qiskit/qiskit-serverless/docs/quickstart/index.rst

 Step 0 [Optional]: Pre-Installation

 .. code-block::
    :caption: Create a minimal environment with only Python installed in it.
-We recommend using [Python virtual environments](https://docs.python.org/3.10/tutorial/venv.html).
+We recommend using `Python virtual environments <https://docs.python.org/3.10/tutorial/venv.html>`_.

       python3 -m venv /path/to/virtual/environment